thaolt/lvgl_raylib/README.md

 ## Project Overview

 `lvgl_raylib` is lightweight binding library designed to simplify desktop application development with minimal computational overhead.
-Unlike resource-intensive frameworks like Electron, this project delivers efficient and responsive graphical interfaces through a strategic combination of two powerful libraries `LVGL` and `Raylib`.
+This project delivers efficient and responsive graphical interfaces through a strategic combination of two powerful libraries `LVGL` and `Raylib`.

+## The reasons for the project's existence

+In today's software landscape, complexity has become a silent burden.
+Electron-based applications epitomize this trend, where a simple todo list can inexplicably consume over 200MB of disk space—an inefficiency bordering on the absurd.
+In contrast, this project's example demonstrates a lean alternative, occupying just over 1MB when compiled with MinSizeRel and stripped.

+Raylib offers an elegant and powerful API, but it lacks a comprehensive UI widget library.
+While raygui exists, it appears to have been largely abandoned.
+This gap presented an opportunity for a more robust solution.

+Existing LVGL bindings for GLFW/OpenGLES/X11 were explored but found wanting.
+During testing, even a simple example would consistently consume 100% of a CPU core while remaining essentially idle—a performance characteristic that raised significant concerns.
+In stark contrast, combining LVGL with Raylib demonstrated remarkable efficiency, utilizing only 5-6% of a single CPU core while idle—a testament to the potential of a more optimized approach.

+Qt, while undeniably powerful and widely used, seems to be trending towards increased complexity with each version.
+While it remains an excellent framework, there's a growing need for lighter, more focused alternatives.

+These observations converged into a singular vision: creating a lightweight, efficient desktop application development approach that prioritizes performance, simplicity, and resource consciousness.

 ## Core Architecture